autonity/autonity-oracle/audit.md

 # Autonity Oracle Server Audit Scope
-As a side component of the validator node, the oracle-server should run with high availability.
 Below are the core functionality of oracle server:
 **core of oracle server**
 `./oracle_server/oracle_server.go` needs to be fully audited.
 The core logic is: